We customize our processes to fit our clients' unique systems and preferences.

 When Drew and I started this firm, we knew we had an opportunity to stand out from conventional law firms.
 In many ways, we modeled the firm with a start-up mentality.
 No practice or policy we had experienced in our careers was sacred.
 Everything was a candidate for improvement.
 This viewpoint led us to invest considerable resources in customizing the firm’s tools so that client policies would always be followed as expected – with no surprises.
 We also significantly invested in proprietary software developed at G&G to ensure that all phases of patent prosecution are scrutinized for quality.
 Nothing is too small or insignificant for us to improve upon.
 That’s our culture in a nutshell.

 Starting your own firm isn’t something you do on a whim.
 Ed and I wanted to take each of our experiences – good and maybe not so good, and use them to create a unique IP law firm placing quality and the client experience at the forefront.
 I think we have done that.
-For instance, I am proud that we can assure clients that all drafts are reviewed by a partner before they are presented to inventors or in-house counsel.
-There are no exceptions.
-We want clients to have the confidence of knowing that a second set of eyes has reviewed their matters.
+For instance, I am proud that drafts are reviewed by a partner before they are presented to inventors or in-house counsel.
+We want clients to have the confidence of knowing that a second set of eyes is reviewing matters.
 This is not only a great quality control practice, but it is also a wonderful mentoring tool for our attorneys.